5argon/E7Unity/GraphicConstructionKit/readme.md

 Most of them are white, so you can change them to any colors.
 Use Additive blending for great effects especially on those feathery-looking ones, and those are pretty resistant to enlarging!

-Pack them together in one atlas!
+Pack them together in one atlas, or even better duplicate what you can and add them to the same atlas of your scene to optimize the draw call.
+(For example, I have many copies of "Bubble" because it was used in many scenes.

 -5argon